 - Q. My child needs an evaluation/re-evaluation, who should I contact? - A. If your child needs an evaluation/re-evaluation, you will contact the campus' Special Education Department Chair. - Q. My son attends a private school, and I need him/her to be evaluated, who should I contact? - A. If your child attends a private school and you would like for your child to be evaluated, you will contact the zoned school to complete the enrollment process and schedule a time for a consent meeting with the campus Intervention Assistance Team (IAT).
 You can also email ChildFind@HoustonISD.org for assistance. - Q. My child is coming from another school district and was receiving special education services, what is the process in HISD for my child to begin receiving special education services? - A. HISD starts providing comparable special education service as soon as the student is enrolled with the necessary documentation that informs the campus of the special education and related services needed.
-The ARD/IEP meeting will be conducted within 30 school days. - Q. What are the new guidelines for the evaluation process due to COVID-19? - A. Evaluators conduct portions of the evaluations virtually including parent and teacher interviews.
+The ARD/IEP meeting will be conducted within 30 school days.
+If the student is enrolled and has a FIE (Full and Individual Evaluation) that is due, the ARD committee will request consent for rvaluation and complete the - Q. What are the new guidelines for the evaluation process due to COVID-19? - A. Evaluators conduct portions of the evaluations virtually including parent and teacher interviews.
 Face to face evaluations, continue to take place on campus using social distancing, trifold barriers and with thorough sanitation of testing materials between students.
-For virtual students, appointments for face-to-face evaluations are made directly with the parents.
+For virtual students, appointments for face-to-face evaluations are made directly with the parents. - Q. Does HISD provide a draft or final copy of the Full and Individual Evaluation (FIE) to parents prior to an Admissions, Review and Dismissal (ARD) meeting, and can it be emailed?
+Yes, HISD will provide a draft copy of the FIE prior to the ARD meeting.
+This document can be emailed with the permission of the parent.